uataq/data-pipeline/epa_api_tutorial/ReadMe.md

 *Note: you can only download one year of data at a time

-In the address bar of a web browser, enter the desired variables into the appropriate spots of the request command.
+In the address bar of a web browser, enter the desired variables, seperated by a "&" character, into the appropriate spots of the request command.
 An example of a fully executable request is below:

 **Example:**
 https://aqs.epa.gov/data/api/sampleData/bySite?email=ryan.bares@utah.edu&key=tauperam28&param=42101&bdate=20180101&edate=20181231&state=49&county=035&site=3006